 My bowls and platters, sake cups and bottles and other pots are designed to be used!
 They are food and dishwasher safe.
 I think about how my work will be used.
 The food delineates the design.

-I teach at The DeCordova Sculpture Park and Museum to adults and children.
+I teach at Mudflat Pottery School and Danforth Art Museum School to adults and children.

-I am married and have two lovely daughters and a very old and cute dog.
+I am married and have two lovely daughters and a new puppy.